antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ### Just an overview of packages

-This document contains overlapping lists of Raku packages that are used for performing various types of workflows in Data Science (DS) and related utilization of Large Language Models (LLMs).
+This document contains overlapping lists of Raku packages that are used for performing various types of workflows in DS and related utilization of LLMs.

-**Remark:** [The original version](https://github.com/antononcube/RakuForPrediction-blog/blob/main/Articles/Raku-for-Data-Science-and-LLMs.md) of this document written a year ago had mostly the purpose of proclaiming (and showing off) Raku's tooling for DS, ML, and LLMs.
+**Remark:** [The original version](https://github.com/antononcube/RakuForPrediction-blog/blob/main/Articles/Raku-for-Data-Science-and-LLMs.md) of this document, written a year ago, had mostly the purpose of proclaiming (and showing off) Raku's tooling for DS, ML, and LLMs.

-At least half a dozen packages for performing ML or Data wrangling in Raku have not been included for three reasons:
+At least half a dozen packages for performing ML or data wrangling in Raku have not been included for three reasons:

 1. Those packages cannot be installed.